civ0/ansible-mattermost-docker/README.md

   hosts: mattermost
   become: yes
   roles:
-    - role: ansible-mattermost-docker
+    - role: mattermost
       vars:
         mattermost_docker_restart: yes
 ```

 ### Upgrading Mattermost to a newer version
-Uprades are done rebuilding the images from a new version of [mattermost/mattermost-docker](https://github.com/mattermost/mattermost-docker).
+Uprades are done rebuilding the images from a new version of [mattermost/docker](https://github.com/mattermost/docker).
 The example playbook below creates a backup at `{{ mattermost_docker_postgres_database }}/backups` of you volumes and upgrades the Mattermost installation to `mattermost_docker_version`.
 The backups are not deleted automatically.
 ```
 ---
 - name: Upgrade Mattermost